 These are good options for NRI investment in India.
 Mutual funds for NRI in India are ideal for goal-based financial planning and long-term wealth creation.
 You can choose between equity, debt, and balanced funds offered by various Asset Management Companies (AMCs) based on your goals and risk appetite.
-(Also Read: Mutual fund and its types)
+(Read: Mutual funds for NRIs in India: a complete guide)

 As per NRI investment in India rules, mutual fund investments can be done both on a repatriable and non-repatriable basis, depending upon your requirement.